cybertec-postgresql/pgwatch2/docs/technical_details.rst

   * Optional authentication for the Web UI and Grafana (by default freely accessible)

 * Backup script (take_backup.sh) provided for taking snapshots of the whole Docker setup.
 To make it easier (run outside the container) one should to expose ports 5432 (Postgres) and 8088 (InfluxDB backup protocol) at least for the loopback address.

-Ports used:

-* 5432 - Postgres configuration (or metrics storage) DB

-* 8080 - Management Web UI (monitored hosts, metrics, metrics configurations)

-* 8081 - Gatherer healthcheck / statistics on number of gathered metrics (JSON).

-* 3000 - Grafana dashboarding

-* 8086 - InfluxDB API (when using the InfluxDB version)

-* 8088 - InfluxDB Backup port (when using the InfluxDB version)